2026 Legislative Priorities

 Ensure Access to Day Support Services

 The Absence and Utilization Factor in the Disability Waiver Rate System helps offset fixed program costs when participants have unplanned absences.
 Reducing this factor would significantly jeopardize access to life changing Day Support Services—especially for programs serving people with the most complex health and disability needs.
 Their complex needs often come with more frequent absences.
+It was extremely concerning to see this proposed reduction in the Governor’s Supplemental Budget.

 Respond to the Challenging Fiscal Environment